bahtiyartan/troia/docs/94ClientPlugin.rst

 		}

 		/**
-		 * This method is called when PLUGINVALIDATE command runs on appliaction
+		 * called when PLUGINVALIDATE command runs on appliaction
-		 * server.
+		 * server
 		 *
-		 * PLUGINVALIDATE command sends all validation parameters to all plugins
+		 * PLUGINVALIDATE command sends all validation parameters
-		 * which contains data (language,database etc.) about session.
 		 *
-		 * After this parameters is checked by plugin, if given params is valid for
-		 * plugin plugin must send true.
+		 * to all plugins which contains data (language,database
+		 * etc.) about session.
 		 *
+		 * After this parameters is checked by plugin, if given
+		 * params is valid for plugin must send true.
+		 *
-		 * If multiple plugins are available, a pop up message appears on client to
+		 * If multiple plugins are available, a pop up message
-		 * allow user select target plugin for given action.
+		 * appears on client to allow user select target plugin
+		 * for given action.
 		 */
 		@Override
 		protected boolean validatePlugin(
 			  iasPluginValidationParameters params) {
-			// return true/false after validation paramters checked return true;
+			// return true/false after validation paramters
+			// checked
+			return true;
 		}

 		/**
-		 * plugin service sends only related actions to this plugin.
+		 * plugin service sends only related actions to this
+		 * plugin.
 		 */
 		@Override
 		public String[] getRelatedIncomingActionClasses() {